browserengineering/book/book/animations.md

 `DisplayItem`.
 This is necessary to figure out the size of a `skia.Surface` that contains the item.

-Its composited bounds is the union of its painting rectangle and all descendants that are not themselves composited.
+A display item's composited bounds is the union of its painting rectangle and all descendants that are not themselves composited.
 This will be needed to determine the absolute bounds of a `CompositedLayer`'s surface.
-This is pretty easy---there is already a `rect` field stored on the various subclasses, so just pass them to the superclass instead:
+This is pretty easy---there is already a `rect` field indicating the bounds, and  stored on the various subclasses.
+So just pass them to the superclass instead and define `composited_bounds` there:

 ``` {.python}
 class DisplayItem: